Guzzur/java-rmi/README.md

 ### RMI Programming for Applets
 TODO
 ### RMI on Android
-Java.rmi unfortunately does not come with Android and therefore it's not possible to use it
+Java.RMI unfortunately does not come with Android and therefore it's not possible to use it
+### Other usages of RMI

+TODO
 ## In conclusion
-... the RMI is going to die ...
+TODO: Explain why ... the RMI is going to die ...